ajv-validator/ajv/README.md

 See [this test](./spec/types/json-schema.spec.ts) for an advanced example, [API](#api) and [Options](#options) for more details.

-Ajv compiles schemas to functions and caches them in all cases (using schema serialized with [fast-json-stable-stringify](https://github.com/epoberezkin/fast-json-stable-stringify) or another function passed via options), so that the next time the same schema is used (not necessarily the same object instance) it won't be compiled again.
+Ajv compiles schemas to functions and caches them in all cases (using schema itself as a key for Map) or another function passed via options), so that the next time the same schema is used (not necessarily the same object instance) it won't be compiled again.

 The best performance is achieved when using compiled functions returned by `compile` or `getSchema` methods (there is no additional function call).